Justin Dainer-Best, Assistant Professor in Psychology

 Principal Investigator of the Social Psychology Lab.

 The Bard Behavioral Neuroscience Laboratory provides research opportunities in several areas of neuroscience.
-These include invertebrate behavior, immunohistochemistry, behavioral pharmacology, neurobehavioral teratology, neuroanatomy and molecular biology.
-Laboratory research integrates the research interests of students and faculty and is focused on understanding the behavioral and neurobiological effects of exposure to chemical substances whose primary mechanism of action are through the nervous system.
+These include invertebrate behavior, immunohistochemistry, behavioral pharmacology, neurobehavioral teratology, and neuroanatomy.
+Laboratory research integrates the research interests of students and faculty and is focused on understanding the behavioral and neurobiological effects of exposure to environmental and other chemical substances whose primary mechanism of action is through the nervous system.
 Research is conducted using developing zebrafish (Danio rerio) as an animal model.
-Zebrafish provide an excellent model system in which to investigate a variety of behavioral and pharmacological effects because of their rapid growth and transparency during the larval stage that allows for the visualization of neuronal and other structures.
-Current research is focused on understanding the functional role of n-methyl-daspartate (NMDA) receptor systems in zebrafish and how these systems can be perturbed by chemical insults.
-Behavioral, neuroanatomical, psychopharmacological and molecular techniques are used in these investigations.
+Zebrafish provide an excellent model system for investigating a variety of environmental and pharmacological manipulations on neurobehavioral development in part due to their rapid growth and transparency during the larval stage that allows for the visualization of neuronal and other structures.
+Current research is focused on understanding the functional role of n-methyl-d-aspartate (NMDA) receptor systems in zebrafish and how these systems can be perturbed by environmental and chemical insults.
+Behavioral, anatomical, psychopharmacological and artificial intelligence techniques are used in these investigations.

 Professor Gordon taught at Bard College for nearly forty years until his retirement in 2008.
 He remains interested the field of psychopathology and the treatment of human problems, and continues his work as a clinical psychologist in private practice.
 He has a special interest in the field of eating disorders, and has published major books in the field, including Eating Disorders: Anatomy of a Social Epidemic (Second Edition), Wiley-Blackwell, 2000.
 He has also written on the spectrum of psychiatric treatments, including medication and psychotherapy.
 Recent publications in these areas have included “Drugs Don’t Talk: Do Antidepressant Medications Contribute to Silencing the Self?” in the award-winning book by Dana Jack and Alisha Ali, Silencing the Self Across Cultures: Gender and Depression in the Social World (Oxford University Press, 2010).